SwitchEV/RISE-V2G/RISE-V2G-Certificates/signature-creation-testdata/README.md

 04BE426A534EBCD5444476C0809425F9A593875AA7A4C2A2167C8A295B2B9069E054AD61801552FAB1F7C710D9506890120354C763800891DA595A1619E06254E9

-### Parameter eMAID
+### eMAID

 Let's use the following eMAID for this test case: DEABCC123ABC56

-### Parameter SAProvisioningCertificateChain
+### SAProvisioningCertificateChain

-The signature is built over the four parameters mentioned above.
+The signature is built over the four fields mentioned above.
 The Certificate Provisioning Service's (CPS) certificate chain is not part of the signature.
 However, the CPS's Sub-CA 2 certificate holds the public key (printed further above in hexadecimal notation for your convenience) with which you need to verify the signature.
 If you also want to validate the CPS's chain of certificates all the way up to the V2G root certificate, then use the PKCS#12 container file cpsCertChain.p12 and the v2gRootCA.pem or v2gRootCA.der file.
 All certificates in cpsCertChain.p12 are also provided as single certificates in this folder.